dainsaint/dainsaint.com/src/pages/about.md

 * [worlds beyond number](https://worldsbeyondnumber.com) is one of the most beautiful pieces of media i've experienced this decade. well worth the $5 a month for everything.
 * finally opened up the [broken earth trilogy](https://nkjemisin.com/series/the-broken-earth/). devoured it in a week. [nk jemisin](), y'all. if i start talking about how _good_ this is i'll never ever stop.
 * currently reading [children of virtue and vengance](https://tomiadeyemi.com/the-writer/) — can't _wait_ for "anguish and anarchy" to drop this summer.

 {% endsection %}

+{% section %}
+# about this site

+TK shorter copy...

+i've never been a huge fan of social media. it is powerful, and an incredible force for good, but _man_ things with infinite scroll aren't great for my brain.

+and my art follows my stream of consciousness. sometimes that takes the form of poetry. or song. or spoken word, or rhetoric, the odd book or video.

+the way we're taught to market runs against the way i create. i often have no idea where particular pieces are leading me until i've arrived; and if i wait until i know where i've gotten to start giving you directions, i'll never release anything (which has been my curse for years).

+so instead, this website is my garden. as i create new pieces, they'll be published here immediately. once i figure out where it's going, i create a [project](/projects) to start harvesting the work. once it's ready to release, it's released — no muss, no fuss.

+{% endsection %}